 Types of Treatment

 Several different treatment options can be effective for resolving depression.
-Depression treatment options can help resolve symptoms for children, teenagers, adults, and the elderly.
-A professional will assess symptoms in the patient and devise a course of treatment that fits the individual age and symptoms of the patient.
+The treatment options can assist in resolving symptoms for children, teenagers, adults, and the elderly.
+A professional will assess symptoms in the patient and devise a course of treatment that fits the particular age and symptoms of the patient.
 A physician or psychiatrist may prescribe medication to treat symptoms.
-Various medications are available, and a physician may need to experiment with different medications before finding one that works for a patient.
+Various medications are available, and a doctor may need to experiment with different medications before finding one that works for a patient.
 Inpatient hospitalization could also be necessary to provide acute care for a depressed patient.
-Other patients can recover with outpatient care that includes individual and group therapy.
+Other patients can recover with an outpatient care that includes individual and group therapy.

-Although depression can feel debilitating, it’s possible to work through it with the help of professionals and the support of family and friends.
-Family and friends surrounding a depressed person can play an integral role in recovery because someone experiencing depression may not even realize it.
-Additionally, a person in the depths of depression may not have the ability to see a way out of the despair, but help from others can bring about positive change.
-By learning about the illness and what’s involved in recovery, you can support someone on a road to more positive living.
+Although it can feel debilitating, it’s possible to work through it with the help of professionals and the support of family and friends.
+Family and friends surrounding a depressed person can play an integral role in recovery because someone who is feeling depressed may not even realize it.
+Additionally, a person may not have the ability to see a way out of the despair, but help from others can bring about positive change.
+By learning about the illness and what’s involved in recovery, you can support someone on the road to more positive living.

 - Anxiety and Depression in Children

 - Childhood Depression: What Parents Can Do To Help